 Use learning analytics data to understand individual progress and class progress and to shape your instruction.

 That might be an immediate intervention for an individual student who is struggling.
 Or it might be revising the plan for the next unit to review a concept many in the class are struggling with.

 It might also mean course-level and program-level adjustments for the next semester.
 For example, review of grade reports, engagement data, learning data, and course activities might reveal equity issues for some student populations better than grade data alone can.
-That provides an opportunity for a department to look more closely at how its curriculum is delivered.
+Disaggregating learning data provides an opportunity for a department to look more closely at how its curriculum is delivered.

-This is one reason Every Learner Everywhere is supporting colleges and universities to implement adaptive learning in “gateway” courses.
-These introductory courses in a program of study often have hundreds of students in a lecture-style format and are often a barrier to progress for underrepresented students.
+This is one reason Every Learner Everywhere is supporting colleges and universities to implement adaptive learning in gateway courses that often have hundreds of students in a lecture-style format and are often a disproportionate barrier to progress for minoritized and poverty-affected students.

 Vignare advises departments to conduct studies of the learning impacts of redesigned courses.
 Those studies should then be used to guide refinements to a course and implementations in other courses.

 Implementing adaptive learning takes time and attention, and institutions need to provide faculty with resources, incentives, and recognition.